 When’s the best time to fish?

-Spring through fall is generally best, but winter ice fishing can be great too—especially on lakes like Cascade or Henry’s.
+Spring through fall is generally best, but winter ice fishing can be great too, especially on lakes like Cascade or Henry’s.

-Whether you’re casting from the shore or trolling from a boat, Idaho’s lakes offer plenty of great days on the water.
+Casting from the shore or trolling from a boat, Idaho’s lakes offer plenty of great days on the water.
 Bring your gear, know the rules, and you’re set for a solid fishing trip.

 Add comment